shikhar3295/adam2392.github.io/content/blog/personal/Personal Goals - 2018.md

 I think in order to make it within these groups, I should develop my fundamental computer science skills further by creating in C++ and Python the various data structures and Cracking the Code Interview problem sets.
 I should have a fundamental understanding of backpropagation, optimization, probability, statistics, and machine learning.

+- C++ review of data structures [ ]
+- Python review of data structures [ ]
+- Math review of backpropagation [ ]
+- Math review of machine learning basics [ ]

 #### 4. Personal [ ]
 I've picked up photography and I enjoy just posting on Instagram/Facebook, photos that I take, that I like.
 I've stopped dancing, but I've started working out on a consistent basis.

+I want to reach a
+bench of 225 [ ],
-I want to reach a bench of 225, a deadlift of 275 and consistent running of 1-5 miles (by the end of the year).
+a deadlift of 275 [ ] and
+consistent running of 1-5 miles (by the end of the year) [ ].

+In addition, I want to release a series of publicly shared blog posts on professional topics I feel are important:

+- bitcoin [ ]
+- blockchain technologies and ethereum [ ]
+- machine learning and AI [ ]
+- VR and AR [ ]

-#### 5. Personal [ ]
+#### 5. Cooking and Lifestyle [ ]
 I want to be cooking at least 5 times a week, so that I can maintain a healthy diet.
+I will look at maintaining a combination of recipes and learning something new every other month!

+- Chicken Breast [ ]
+- Steak [ ]
+- Pasta With Meat [ ]
+- Salmon Dish [ ]
+- Tuna Dish [ ]
+- Other Fish Dish [ ]
+- (if possible): Other seafood [ ]

+#### 6. Reading and Knowledge [ ]
+I want to continuously be reading from highly regarded sources.
+I want to conssistently read from sources on Twitter, The World Economic Review and Bloomberg.